U.S. oil plunges to 18-year low as lockdowns trigger market meltdown

 U.S. crude futures fell even after weekly U.S. data showed notable declines in gasoline and diesel inventories.
 Crude stocks rose by 2 million barrels, while gasoline and distillate inventories fell by 6.2 million and 2.9 million barrels, respectively.

-Businesses are curtailing operations in an effort to keep most workers at home and have only the essential workforce in public.

-Honda Motor Co (7267.T) said Wednesday it is halting production in North America for six days because of the anticipated decline in auto sales and will reduce production by about 40,000 vehicles.

-Additional reporting by Aaron Sheldrick in Tokyo and Ahmad Ghaddar in London and Scott DiSavino in New York; Editing by Marguerita Choy and David Gregorio
+Additional reporting by Aaron Sheldrick in Tokyo and Ahmad Ghaddar in London and Scott DiSavino in New York; Editing by Marguerita Choy, David Gregorio and Tom Brown